NBISweden/workshop-reproducible-research/docs/git.md

 * Again, open `environment.yml` and see that it now has version 2.0!

----
+!!! note "Quick recap"

-**Quick recap:** we now learnt how to tag important commits:
+    We now learnt how to tag important commits:

     * `git tag` - add a tag to a commit
     * `git checkout` - update files to match the versions in the given branch or tag name

----

 # Where to go next?